internap/netman/tests/adapters/compliance_tests/README.md

 -----------

 - 1 Method = 1 Test Class
+- Each compliance test filename must end with "_test"
 - Test classes names MUST be the tested method in CamelCase suffixed by "Test"
 - Each test in the class MUST be by with "test_"